fayepal/fayepal.com/content/blog/booths-in-the-new-normal-fosdem2021/index.md

 When we do physical booths, we just wait until people come in and then we start talking.
 One could easily assume that virtual booths will run the same, that people will enter the room and declare what they are here for.
 Not exactly true.
 In physical booths, they can see people behind the booth, what they are up to, so they can make judgments on how they should interact.
 Being quiet in a virtual booth means well… being quiet.
 No one can see anything and get some context on how this booth works.
 That’s why the previous point is important, as it orients people of what’s going on in this virtual space.

-Post about what’s going on and what’s coming next.
+First, make sure that the booth team can be recognized.
+In chat format, it can be as simple as putting your organization's name on your display name.
+Next, post about what’s going on and what’s coming next.
 Repeat them at healthy intervals (e.g. don't post about it every minute or while some people are having a convo on the chat).
 This quickly tells people that there are actually people at the booth and there’s stuff going on.

 ## Bonus: Extra preparations for backup conference rooms and 1-on-1 sessions